Kubota LX3310 Loader Greasing: SSQA Pivot Points/Zerk Locations

 Hydraulic Quick-Attach Troubleshooting

-The Kubota LX3310 hydraulic quick attach system can develop several common issues that proper maintenance helps prevent.
-Here’s how to address the most frequent problems:
+The LX3310 hydraulic quick-attach system can develop several common issues that proper maintenance helps prevent.

 Problem: Hydraulic couplers leaking or failing to seat properly

-Solution: Replace O-rings annually (Part #Kubota-15231-57630) and flush couplers with clean hydraulic fluid.
+Replace O-rings annually — an AS568-015 nitrile O-ring is the commonly reported physical match for the LX3310 hydraulic coupler.
+Verify against your parts diagram before ordering, and flush couplers with clean hydraulic fluid.
 Check for damage to the coupler face that may prevent proper sealing.

 Problem: SSQA plate not locking securely